armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 ### Armory

-### Terraform integration profiles
+### Terraform integration Named Profiles

-The Terraform integration now supports profiles that allow you control which users have the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.
+The Terraform integration now supports Profiles that allow you control which users have the ability to reference certain kinds of external sources, such as a private remote repository, when creating pipelines.

 Supported credentials:
 * AWS
 * SSH
 * Static

+Additionally, you can enforce authz for any Named Profile you create.

-For more information, see /spinnaker/terraform-enable-integration#profiles
+For more information, see [Named Profiles]({{< ref "terraform-enable-integration#named-profiles" >}}).

 ### Pipelines as code